Apologies are effective when mistakes are for learning.

 "I wish I had my cookbook with me," Sondra thought.
 "Can I remember all five apology steps?
 Whatever, I'll go for it."

 - Express regret, with specificity: "I'm sorry about my ______."
 An apology that's too general will be ineffective.
 Specify exactly the action you did that created injury to convey that you are sorry for it.
+Specify the harm or negative emotion that the other person experienced to convey that you understand and empathize with the impact of your action.

 "I'm sorry Jason about my tone of voice having come across as angry.
+I see now that you felt criticized and hurt from the irritation in my voice.

 2. Add a statement of non-intentionality: Clarify that you meant no harm to be sure the apology is soothing.
+Again, specificity helps, both about your action and about the hurt that the other experienced.

 3. Find the Miss-: What was the miss ?
 A mistake, misperception, misunderstanding, miscommunication, mishap, etc?
 "I can see now that I mis_______ that _______."